Explore Colorado Springs with PikeRide

 PikeRide Creek Ride

-The coverage area for PikeRide continues to expand in the Pikes Peak region.
+PikeRide’s coverage area continues to expand across the Pikes Peak region.
 East of I-25, PikeRide runs from Fillmore Street to E. Las Vegas Street and from Union Boulevard to I-25.
-West of I-25, the coverage area narrows slightly, running from Cimarron Street to Uintah Street, then narrowing further to following Colorado Avenue and the Midland Trail through Old Colorado City all the way into Manitou Springs.
+West of I-25, the coverage area narrows slightly, running from Cimarron Street to Uintah Street, then narrows further to follow Colorado Avenue and the Midland Trail through Old Colorado City and into Manitou Springs.

 Things to Know Before You Ride

-If you want to make sure you have an excellent PikeRide experience, here are a few tips to increase the fun quotient.
+If you want to ensure an excellent PikeRide experience, here are a few tips to increase the fun quotient.

 • Download the PikeRide app ahead of time and link to your choice of payment.
 You won’t be stuck punching in your card number in the middle of a public space.
-PikeRide relies on your smartphone Bluetooth for most of the transaction, as well as stopping, starting, locking, and unlocking but you can close the app while riding.
+PikeRide relies on your smartphone’s Bluetooth for most transactions, as well as for stopping, starting, locking, and unlocking, but you can close the app while riding.

-• Check the battery life of your bike and pick one with the most charge.
+• Check your bike’s battery life and pick one with the most charge.
 The app will tell you how charged every bike in your area is.
 On busy days, it’s smart to check a few of the nearby hubs to see which one has the most bikes with the most charge.

 • Check your head and taillights.
 If you’re riding at night in Colorado Springs, your lights are critical to your safety.
-You need your headlight to help you mind potholes, cracks and other road obstacles.
+You need your headlight to help you see potholes, cracks, and other road obstacles.
 Your taillight makes you visible to other cyclists and vehicles.

-• Review the map of your route to ensure there are other PikeRide hubs in the vicinity.
+• Review the map of your route to ensure there are other PikeRide hubs nearby.
 That way, if your bike has mechanical issues or your battery gets low, you’ll be able to easily trade out for a new bike.
-You can end your trip outside of a hub in the service area at a community rack or post for a $1 convenience fee, but if you end your trip outside of the service area you will be charged the minimum of a $20 recovery fee.
-You can also ride a PikeRide outside of the service area just be certain to end your trip back inside the service area to avoid the recovery fee.
+You can end your trip outside a hub in the service area at a community rack or post for a $1 convenience fee, but if you end your trip outside the service area, you will be charged a minimum $20 recovery fee.
+You can also ride a PikeRide outside the service area, but be sure to end your trip back inside the service area to avoid the recovery fee.

 • Watch where you park your bike.
 You will incur a $5 fee for blocking pedestrians or handicap access areas.
-Always lock your bike to a PikeRide hub or to a fixed post or community bike rack.
+Always lock your bike to a PikeRide hub, a fixed post, or a community bike rack.

 • Check Facebook for PikeRide discounts.
-PikeRide offers free and discounted rides all the time.
+PikeRide offers free and discounted rides regularly.
 Tuesdays have regular specials.
-Certain events in the city, like soccer games, parades, art walks and street gatherings also usually inspire discounts like getting your first 30 minutes for free or free unlimited 15-minute rides for a certain time period.
+Certain events in the city, like soccer games, parades, art walks, and street gatherings, often inspire discounts, such as your first 30 minutes free or unlimited 15-minute rides for a limited time.

 Where to Go on Your PikeRide